jbatson5/SCALE-test/docs/MAVRIC.rst

       perBatch=940000  batches=60
   end parameters

-The adjoint source is placed everywhere that the dose rate is desired—near the ground but not very close to or in between the casks (where people will not be).
-The macro material option is used here to help the discrete-ordinates calculation be more representative of the problem.
+The adjoint source is placed everywhere that the dose rate is desired—--near the ground but not very close to or in between the casks (where people will not be).
+The macro material option is used here to ensure that the discrete-ordinates calculation is more representative of the problem.

 ::